Insurance for your small business

 Mistakes happen.
-You, your employees, your equipment or your suppliers could make mistakes that ultimately end up hurting your customers, your employees or other people who are involved with your business.
-To protect your business from being sued, if that happens, you should consider these types of insurance to limit your liability:
+You, your employees, your equipment or your suppliers could be the cause of mistakes that ultimately end up hurting your customers, your employees or other people who are involved with your business.
+To protect your business from being sued, you should consider these types of insurance to limit your liability:

-General liability — Covers injury to clients or staff on your premises.
+General liability — Covers injury to clients or employees on your premises

 Having a client that does not pay can leave you in a difficult situation.
 You have to pay your employees and suppliers, and are essentially stuck covering the costs of goods sold, without the corresponding revenue.
 Accounts receivable insurance, also known as credit insurance, can help protect you from this risk, when a client goes bankrupt or refuses to pay.

 The risks are often greater when dealing with export markets.
 The government offers export insurance to cover a variety of risks including accounts receivable insurance.

 Insure up to 90% of your export business against a number of commercial risks.